 Those protocols are, for example, OpenVPN and SoftEther, and even SSTP should work fine without a VPN passthrough feature.

-However, in some instances, you might need to enable passthrough feature for your router to pass IKEV2 traffic.
+However, in some instances, you might need to a enable passthrough feature for your router to pass IKEV2 traffic.

 Do You Need A VPN Passthrough

 In the majority of cases, you don’t need to worry about this feature.